Updated June 3rd, 2019.

 Your driver then deposits you at various height dunes, starting small to big (the last one is huge!) and you just… go!
 No training, no helmet or knee pads, it’s just you and the board!
 Whether you choose to stand up to slide down or go head first on your stomach – you’ll end up going faster than you anticipated!
 It is a little scary and so much fun!

-Wine and Pisco Tours can be booked from your hostel (approx 30 soles) and you’ll spend an afternoon sampling local Peruvian liquor, Pisco, and a whole load of sweet Peru wines!
-To be honest, you won’t learn that much about how the pisco is actually made – but you are guaranteed to get a little tipsy and have a fun day with some very entertaining tour guides!
+Wine and Pisco Tours can be booked from your hostel or arranged with a local agency.
+You’ll spend an afternoon sampling local Peruvian liquor, Pisco, and a whole load of sweet Peruvian wines!
+To be honest, you might not learn that much about how the Pisco is actually made (depending on which winery you visit) – but you are guaranteed to get a little tipsy and have a fun day with some very entertaining tour guides!

-The town of Pisco (where Pisco originates) is just an hour away from Huacachina and the famous cocktail, Pisco Sour (made of Pisco, lime juice, syrup, egg white and angostura bitters) is obviously a must try whilst in the area!
+The famous cocktail, Pisco Sour (made of Pisco, lime juice, syrup, egg white and angostura bitters) is obviously a must try whilst in the area!

 Visit Islas de Ballestas